SimPyClassic/SimPyClassic/docs/SManual/source/SManual.rst

 execute.
 When both cars have finished (at time ``6.0+100.0=106.0``) there will be no more events so the simulation will stop::

-..  .. literalinclude:: programs/car.py
+.. include:: programs/car.py
+   :literal:

 Running this program gives the following output::

-..  .. literalinclude:: programs/car.out
+.. include:: programs/car.out
+   :literal:

 If, instead one chose to import ``SimPy.SimulateTrace`` at the start of the program one would obtain the following output.
 (The meaning of